Distribution of wealth: In the United States

 Trends in the distribution of family wealth, 1989 to 2022.
 Congressional Budget Office.

 Wealth concentration

-Wealth concentration is a process by which created wealth, under some conditions, can become concentrated by individuals or entities.
-Those who hold wealth have the means to invest in newly created sources and structures of wealth, or to otherwise leverage the accumulation of wealth, and are thus the beneficiaries of even greater wealth.
+Wealth concentration is a process by which created wealth, under some conditions, can become concentrated within a small group of individuals or entities.
+Those who hold wealth have the means to invest in newly created sources and structures of wealth, or to leverage the accumulation of wealth otherwise, and are thus the beneficiaries of even greater wealth.